TaenAhammed/opika/README.md

 **1.2 python-service:**

 This service runs on port `4000`.
-Primarily accepts POST requests on `localhost:4000/sort` with unsorted data and return sorted data as a response.
+Primarily accepts POST requests on `localhost:4000/sort` with unsorted data and returns sorted data as a response.

 **1.3 go-service:**